cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ## The Bigger Picture

-This is a demo, not a production system.
+This demo is intentionally designed to explore decision-making patterns in high-stakes domains.
 Real-world content moderation requires multilingual support, multimedia understanding, real-time processing at scale, and adversarial robustness.

-But it demonstrates how to think systematically about AI-assisted decision-making in high-stakes domains.
 The patterns here apply beyond misinformation to any domain where AI needs to help humans make better decisions under uncertainty.

 Whether you are building content moderation, compliance review, medical triage, or fraud detection systems, the core challenge is the same.
 How do you combine AI pattern recognition with human judgment and accountability?